Skip to content

 To summarize, whey concentrate is known for its higher bioavailability.
 The only time we advise potential customers to buy whey isolate instead of our whey concentrate is when they are lactose intolerant.
 Otherwise, whey isolate is not only less bioavailable but more expensive due to its extra processing.

-What are BCAA’s and does your whey protein have any?
+What exactly are BCAA’s and how much does TGS whey protein have?

 Branched-Chain Amino Acids (BCAAs) are a group of three essential amino acids: leucine, isoleucine, and valine.
 The term "branched-chain" refers to the unique structure of these amino acids, which kind of resembles a tree branch.